Lady Elliot Island is an easy-to-reach paradise on the Great Barrier Reef, famous for its manta ray population.

 See the reef come alive at night

 It's one thing to snorkel or dive the reef during the day, but at night guests can take glass-bottomed boat tours that offer a whole new perspective on what's happening underwater.
-The boat is fitted with UV lights that allow guests to see the coral polyps awake, and what everything else gets up to once the sun goes down.
+The boat is fitted with UV lights that allow guests to see the coral polyps awaken and other marine creatures come alive.

 Make your trip happen